moosetraveller/autogis-notes/README.md

 **Note: Make sure you have a backup before following this guide.
-Author is not responsible for data loss.**
+Author is not responsible for data or time loss.**

 ## Setup a GIS Environment on Ubuntu Linux
 - https://github.com/moosetraveller/gis-test-env#setup-on-ubuntu-linux